|

 Labour Relations Code.

-The fees and expenses charged by the arbitrator are normally borne equally by the two
+The fees and expenses charged by the arbitrator are normally shared equally by the two

 parties.

 holidays.
-All materials filed after these hours will be treated as if received at 8:30 AM
+An application filed after 4:00 PM will be treated as filed at 8:00 AM

 the next business day.